 The human brain is complex and difficult to study in living people.
 It is also too complicated to replicate in the laboratory.
 Therefore, much of the research into Alzheimer's disease and dementia relies on post-mortem examination of donated brain tissue.
 This research allows scientists to investigate the basic underlying causes of dementia and, if possible, to discover how they relate to the symptoms experienced by the person during life.
 This work is also essential for observing the effects of currently available treatments for dementia.
 Better understanding is the first step towards better treatments.

 Many people with dementia and their relatives are interested in the possibility of brain donation for research after their death.
-Scientists are very grateful for the generosity of the families concerned, especially as this process has to be carried out very soon after the person's death.
+Scientists are very grateful for the generosity of the families concerned, especially as this process must be carried out very soon after the person's death.

 How is the research being undertaken?

 There is currently a severe shortage of brain tissue available for dementia research and BDR has been funded in recognition of this.